Some people claim that Reese’s Puffs are vegans, while others say they aren’t.

 Cereal manufacturers maintain similar ingredients across most countries, but not always the exact same.
 So the information on this page may not be accurate for you, just remember to double-check at the store.

-Taking a Look at Reese’s Puffs Ingredients
+Reese’s Puffs Ingredients

 Now onto the ingredients, there’s one in particular that may rule out Reese’s Puffs for you: